European Banking Supervision: Background and genesis

 This group led by de Larosière delivered a report highlighting the major failure of European banking supervision pre-2008.
 Based on this report, the European institutions have set up in 2011 “The European System of Financial Supervision” (ESFS).
 Its primary objective was: "to ensure that the rules applicable to the financial sector are adequately implemented, to preserve financial stability and ensure confidence in the financial system as a whole”.
-The ESFC brought together, in an unconventional manner, the European and the national supervisory authorities.
+The ESFS brought together, in an unconventional manner, the European and the national supervisory authorities.

 Despite the creation of this new mechanism, the European Commission considered that, having a single currency, the EU needed to go further in the integration of its banking supervision practices.
 The idea was that the mere collaboration of national and European supervisory authorities was not enough and that the EU needed a single supervisory authority.
 The European Commission therefore suggested the creation of the Single Supervisory Mechanism.

-This proposal was debated at the Eurozone summit that took place in Brussels on the 28th and 29th of June 2012.
-Herman Van Rompuy, who was President of the European Council at the time, had worked upstream with the President of the Commission, the President of the Central Bank and of the Eurogroup on a preliminary report used as a basis for discussions at the summit.
-In compliance with the decisions made then, the European Commission published a proposal for a Council Regulation establishing the SSM in September 2012.
+This proposal was debated at the Eurozone summit that took place in Brussels on 28 and 29 June 2012.
+Herman Van Rompuy, who was president of the European Council at the time, had worked upstream with the president of the commission, the president of the Central Bank and of the Eurogroup on a preliminary report used as a basis for discussions at the summit.
+In compliance with the decisions made then, the European Commission published a proposal for a council regulation establishing European banking supervision in September 2012.

 The European Central Bank welcomed the proposal.
 Chancellor of Germany Angela Merkel questioned "the capacity of the ECB to monitor 6,000 banks".
 The Vice-President of the European Commission at the time, Olli Rehn, responded to that concern that the majority of European banks would still be monitored by national supervisory bodies, while the ECB "would assume ultimate responsibility for the supervision, in order to prevent banking crises from escalating".

-The European Parliament voted in favour of the SSM proposal on the 12th of September 2013.
+The European Parliament voted in favour of the legislative proposal on the 12th of September 2013.
 The Council of the European Union gave its own approval on the 15th of October 2013.
 The SSM Regulation entered into force on the 4th of November 2014.

-The fact that the SSM is formulated as a regulation and not a directive is important.
+The fact that European Banking Supervision is formulated as a regulation and not a directive is important.
 Indeed, a regulation is legally binding and Member States do not have the choice, unlike for directives, of how to transpose it under national law.